elunna/recipes/spices/five spice powder.md

 - 2 Tbls fennel seeds

 ## Instructions
-1.
-2.
-3.
+1. If you're using whole spices toast them first.
+2. Blend spices and then grind them all together in a coffee grinder.

 ## Notes

-If you're using whole spices toast them and then blend with powdered/leaf spices and then grind them all together in a coffee grinder.